moosh3/django-react/README.md

 ## rendered-react-django

 React is a MVC framework javascript library for building user interfaces.
 Although tempting, the use of react wrecks an apps SEO.
 The package react-python allows the rendering of react components to occur on the server side.
-Here's the github [repository](https://github.com/markfinger/react-python) for react-python.
+Here's the github [repository](https://github.com/mic159/react-render) for django-react.

 This project is an example of using react components using this package.
 It uses Material-UI to follow Google's material guidelines.
 It's pretty.